 “Doesn’t sound like you learned much music there.”

 “I got a band together to play country blues at the local campground.
-We was call the Hillbilly Brothers, makin’ babies with each another.”
+We was call the Hillbilly Brothers, makin’ babies with one another.”

 “Come around with me and observe how I do my job.”
 He gets up and I follow him into the main staff area.
-It’s all desks with typewriters and constant phone ringing.
+It is all desks with typewriters and constant phone ringing.
 Just like the Harvard Lampoon, just busier.
 I keep my mouth shut as he quizzes his staff on the status of their individual projects.
 At noon, there’s a general staff meeting.
-I’m introduced as a possible intern from Harvard.
+He introduces me as a possible intern from Harvard.
 The general looks of superiority from the staff makes me want to burst their bubbles.
 I know to attach myself to PJ in order to avoid unpaid slaving as an intern.

 “What do you want for lunch?”
-I ask him once we return to his cubbyhole.
+I ask once we return to his cubbyhole.

 “You don’t have to do actual intern duties.
 I just said that.”